hifis-net/ansible-role-netplan/README.md

 Please note that networking configurations can not be bootstrapped during role execution.
-The respective managed nodes need networking to be configured already.
+The respective managed nodes need networking to be configured beforehand.

-### Changing IP Addresses are not Handled
+### No support for changing the IP over which Ansible connects

-Be aware that it is not permissible to change the IP addresses of a managed node during role execution.
+Be aware that this role does not support changing the IP addresses over which Ansible connects out of the box.
-Otherwise, this might result in a hanging role as soon as `netplan apply` is executed, because Ansible loses its SSH connection in that case.
+If you change the IP address over which Ansible connects, you might end up in a hanging role as soon as `netplan apply` is executed.
+Ansible loses its SSH connection in that case.

 ## Dependencies